tudocomp/tudocomp/www/pages/gsoc.md

 low-level programming, string data structures, algorithm engineering.
 We welcome everybody (not just students) to take part in the tudocomp framework by participating at one of the listed projects.

-Please have a look at the [http://tudocomp.org](tudocomp homepage) to get a glimpse on what is this framework all about.
+Please have a look at the [tudocomp homepage](http://tudocomp.org) to get a glimpse on what is this framework all about.
-Also, tudocomp's sourcecode is publicly available at [https://github.com/tudocomp/tudocomp](github).
+Also, tudocomp's sourcecode is publicly available at [github](https://github.com/tudocomp/tudocomp).

 ## General Info